Is Vegan Gluten Free? What You Need to Know From a Dietitian

 This can cause poor absorption of nutrients, that could lead to nutrient deficiencies, and certain long term health complications.

-Individuals with a wheat allergy should also avoid wheat (which contains gluten) however, some may be able to eat other gluten containing foods, like barley.
+Individuals with a wheat allergy should also avoid wheat (which contains gluten).
 Talk to your doctor about what you can eat and what you should avoid if you have a wheat allergy or celiac disease.

 But it’s extremely important to talk to a doctor before you completely eliminate all gluten containing foods.

 There are several reasons (other than gluten) that can cause symptoms.
-Why needlessly cut out yumm and and nutritious foods, like whole grains if you don’t actually need to?
+Why needlessly cut out yummy and nutritious foods, like whole grains if you don’t actually need to?

 Unless I have to exclude gluten because of a medical condition, I (for one) will not go gluten free for my own sanity!